Chorleywood to Chesham walk

 The Church of St Michaels at Chenies has a private side chapel – the Bedford Chapel – where the Russells were buried.
 It is not open to the public, but their tombs can be glimpsed through the glass windows.

 Latimer House has a long history as the home of the barons Chesham, but the current house only dates from 1838, when it was rebuilt after a fire.
 In the Second World War it was used for interrogating captured German pilots and U-boat captains, while from 1953 to 1971 it was the National Defence College.
 It is now a country house hotel used for weddings and conferences.
 Note the fine farm in the valley below the house: this is on the site of a 1st century Roman villa.

-You will not be surprised to learn that Chesham is the furthest Underground station from central London, and that it is the one with the most infrequent service – just two trains an hour.
-From there to Chalfont & Latimer is the biggest distance between stations on the system - 6.3km (2.9 miles).
-If you wonder why this branch exists, it is because Chesham was the original terminus of the Metropolitan Line.
-There was apparently a plan to continue the line to Berkhamsted, but instead in 1892 the line was extended to Amersham and Aylesbury, bypassing Chesham.
+Chesham is the furthest Underground station from central London and the most northerly.
+It is also the one with the most infrequent service – just two trains an hour - and from here to Chalfont & Latimer is the biggest distance - 6.3km (3.9 miles) - between stations on the system.
+If you wonder why this branch exists, it is because Chesham was the original terminus of the Metropolitan Railway, which reached here in 1889.
+There was a plan to continue the line to Berkhamsted to link up with trains to the north of England, but instead in 1892 the line was extended to Amersham and Aylesbury, turning Chesham into a branch line.

 In those days Chalfont & Latimer station was known as Chalfont Road, a common Victorian name for stations which were not particularly near the places they purported to serve.
 In this case, the village of Chalfont St Giles is 2.5 miles away to the south, and is actually closer to Seer Green station on the Beaconsfield line (which was built ten years later).
 The housing you now see around the station dates to the 1920s and 1930s.

 National Rail: 03457 48 49 50 • Traveline (bus times): 0871 200 22 33 (12p/min) • TFL (London) : 0343 222 1234